TEALSK12/2nd-semester-introduction-to-computer-science/lesson_206b_lists_recap.md

 1. Lesson
   1. Go over list `is in` conditionals.
 Ask what the return value is (Boolean expression)
     1. Have students practice using the `is in` in an if statement.
 During this time look at the topics they are having problems
-  2. Review the topics students were confused about
 2. Review
+    1. Review the topics students are confused about
-    1. Have students practice using lists and boolean expressions
+    2. Have students practice using lists and Boolean expressions
 3. Opportunities for more
-    1. If students are moving quickly, start topic of while loop as the game loop
-    2. Keeping score for game
-    3. If students are moving slowly then spend an extra day reviewing.
-Also opportunity for a quiz after the game loop lesson and before the project.
+    1.

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_206.html